Farinata: History

 The origin of the dish is unknown.
 One legend says it was invented by a group of Roman soldiers who roasted chickpea-flour on a shield.
 Farinata is a contemporary street food in Liguria.

 Cooking method

 Farinata is made by stirring chickpea flour into a mixture of water and olive oil to form a loose batter, pouring it into a pan to make a pancake typically 4 mm thick, and cooking it for a few minutes, traditionally in an open oven in a tin-plated copper baking-pan.
 It may be seasoned with fresh rosemary, pepper and sea salt.
 Traditionally farinata is cut into irregularly shaped triangular slices, and eaten (with no toppings) on small plates with optional black pepper.
 Elsewhere in Italy—traditionally in Tuscany, where it is called cecina (from the Italian word for 'chickpeas', ceci)—it is served stuffed into small focaccia (mainly in Pisa) or between two slices of bread, as it is traditional in Livorno.
-In Carrara it is also eaten in a small focaccia filled with a slice of pizza and farinata, this combination is known as Gnam.
-It is sold in pizzerias and bakeries.
+It is usually both vegan and gluten-free.